-Delegations of procurement authority may be canceled, suspended, or further limited by the person making the delegation - PLO, the chief judge, the federal public defender, the PE, or the Director.
+Delegations of procurement authority may be canceled, suspended, or further limited by the person making the delegation - PLO, the chief judge, the federal public defender, or the PE.
+No cancellation or suspension of procurement authority may operate retroactively so as to invalidate contracts which were otherwise valid at the time of award.